Back to all articles

 Is your button structure working?

-Get an instant analysis of your interface against 80+ UX principles.
+Get an instant AI review of your page against 80+ conversion principles.

 Scan Your Site Free

-Primary Buttons
+Primary buttons

-Secondary Buttons
+Secondary buttons

-Icon Buttons
+Icon buttons

-Outline and Text Buttons
+Outline and text buttons

 Visual guide to button types and states